How Much Does Paying Off a Car Loan Help Credit

 What causes a red flag on a background check?

-Criminal records, suspicious credit histories, inconsistencies in information provided, and gaps in employment history can be considered red flags.
+Criminal records, suspicious credit histories, inconsistencies in information provided, and gaps in employment history can be considered red flags in a background check.

 Photo credit: iStock/serggn